hkelly93/SmartKitchen/README.md

     * Added an Item object instead of using an anonymous JSON object.
     * Added an Alert object instead of using an anonymous JSON object.
     * Added file locking to the REST api.
+    * Added support for items where the barcode doesn't exist.
+This involved adding the ability to change the name of an item in the inventory.

 * Brian Day
     * installed raspberry pi in final case